 Nat has been open about his battle with anxiety and depression – including thoughtfully reviewing mental health for an ‘Is It Sh*t?’ segment on his channel.
 He was an ambassador for The Big Anxiety Festival, again using his platform to destigmatise the experience by encouraging conversation and using his wit to give fellow sufferers a laugh.

 In 2020 Nat branched out into fully-fledged live shows, performing everything from stand-up comedy to online creator film events.
 His debut live tour On Purpose is a multi-media extravaganza – with audience participation, video and even an anxiety game show.
 His honest, forthright and sometimes touching style has earned Nat a strong and engaged social media community, who eagerly snapped up tickets to experience Nat’s live show – selling out and adding shows to the tour before the country was virtually locked down due to COVID-19 restrictions.
 When rescheduled dates were announced, with a whopping fourteen dates added to the existing ten, the entire tour completely sold out within 24 hours.

-When he’s not filming or having strangers ask him how hot it is, Nat can often be found indulging his love of rock n roll, playing in various bands and stand-up comedy rooms around Sydney.
+When he’s not filming, foraging for rosemary or having strangers ask him how hot it is, Nat can often be found indulging his love of rock n roll, playing in various bands and stand-up comedy rooms around Sydney.